joashgobin/boiler/logs/joashgobin-2025-12-08.md

 - Removed margins from p and headings
 - Fixed paths for gen and lazy functions
 - Added avif option for conversions
+- Added alias functions for gen and lazy